Skip to main content

 • Customer-provided information (if independent data isn't applicable).

 Undeposited Funds (UDF) balances were created/updated for each integrated, applicable store and payment gateway that holds available cash.
 This is based on information received directly from each store and payment gateway.
-Where applicable, this is reflected in the 2024 opening balances adjusted for UTC time zone (Universal Time Coordinated).
+Where applicable, this is reflected in your opening balances adjusted for UTC time zone (Universal Time Coordinated).

 Action required for variances

-If there are any variances between the opening balances in Finaloop’s books and the 2023 closing balances used in the 2023 tax return, these variances should be reconciled, and reflected by the tax preparer in the 2024 tax return as part of the tax filing process or reflected in an amended 2023 tax return.
+If there are any variances between the opening balances in Finaloop’s books and your prior tax year's closing balances, these variances should be reconciled, and reflected by the tax preparer in this year's tax return as part of the tax filing process or reflected in an amended tax return for the previous year.

 Example of variance reconciliation: